 - Echinacea is a highly effective plant for stimulating the immune system

-- Ginger is also an antiviral against the chikungunya virus
+- Ginger is also a powerful antiviral against the chikungunya virus

 - Magnesium chloride remains a particularly effective remedy for boosting your immune system.
 This remedy plays a key role in the treatment of chikungunya.
 It is taken in large doses, one sachet diluted in a litre of water, throughout the day.
 This protocol is applied for a few days as an initial plan of attack.
 Despite controversy and criticism from the authorities, many testimonials confirm its practical benefits.